 But if we keep clear in our minds the position that design is a construction which adheres to the facts, we can deal sufficiently with this objection of Infinity.
-If by the constitution of our minds we are compelled to construe actual machinery which effects an end as designed for that end, that compulsion is our justification.
+If by the constitution of our minds we are compelled to construe actual machinery which effects an end as designed for that end, that compulsion is is our justification.
 No insoluble question outside of this act of construction can interfere with or invalidate this act itself.
-If Descartes then or any one else objects to us that we must know the Divine mind before we can affix design to Nature, we reply, order to put a construction upon facts; we can put a construction upon facts, if we have We have nothing to do with the the facts. speculative point at the other end of this question; we argue from this end of it,from the facts of contrivance; design is tied to those facts and cannot be divorced from If we cannot argue indeed up to a them.
-God till we can argue down from Him, if we cannot interpret any signs that point to Him till we know they come from Him, then certainly the evidences of a God from Nature are impossible until they are useless; and there is no such argument as the Argument But this is not the state of the of Design.
-You mistake our argument; we ascase. sume no knowledge of the Divine, designing mind; we only argue from facts towards one.
+If Descartes then or any one else objects to us that we must know the Divine mind before we can affix design to Nature, we reply, it is falsely put; we need not know God in order to put a construction upon facts; we can put a construction upon facts, if we have the facts.
+We have nothing to do with the speculative point at the other end of this question; we argue from this end of it,-from the facts of contrivance; design is tied to those facts and cannot be divorced from them.
+If we cannot argue indeed up to a God till we can argue down from Him, if we cannot interpret any signs that point to Him till we know they come from Him, then certainly the evidences of a God from Nature are impossible until they are useless; and there is no such argument as the Argument of Design.
+But this is not the state of the case.
+You mistake our argument; we assume no knowledge of the Divine designing mind; we only argue from facts towards one.
 Whatever be the mystery which lies on the other side of the ocean of infinity, it is consistent with these facts, and with the constitution of our own minds, which obliges this construction of them.